sulova/QGIS_BasicsPy/README.md

 It is great for users who do not have any prior programming knowledge and they want to build their knowledge gradually in QGIS.
 Python provides a great amount of python machine learning and analytical packages.

-*1) Python script to open a preexisting QGIS project named as qgz or QGZ.*
+*1) Python script to open a preexisting QGIS project named as .qgz*
 ```python
 project = QgsProject.instance()
 project.read("C:\\Users\\sulova andrea\\Desktop\\Courses\\ProjectName.qgz")